-The MPO staff will develop the TIP document by programming projects which are identified for implementation in the Long Range Transportation Plan Update.
+FY 2023 Activities: The MPO staff will develop the TIP document by programming projects which are identified for implementation in the Long Range Transportation Plan Update.
 The TIP will address the requirements regarding performance based planning and programming and include the safety performance management targets that were adopted.
 The TIP will be consistent with the LRTP and any revisions to the TIP will require corresponding changes to the LRTP.
-The finished document will be the TIP for FY 2023-2026.
-The tasks to be completed include:
+With respect to the TIP for FY 2024-2027, the tasks to be completed include:

 - 1. The development of a list of programmed projects added to the TIP and the status of all TIP projects. - 2.
-The development of a four year program for the TIP for all modes of travel for FY 2023, 2024, 2025 and 2026. - 3.
+The development of a four year program for the TIP for all modes of travel for FY 2024, 2025, 2026 and 2027. - 3.
 Prioritizing of projects based on funding and needs as defined by the MATS committees. - 4.
 A description of projects to include termini, mileage, existing and projected traffic volumes, funding sources, and a TIP identification number. - 5.
 Preparation of a financial plan which includes an estimate of project costs allocated by proposed fiscal year, funding sources and categories. - 6.
 A presentation of the TIP for public review through the public participation process.